Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 • Cloud App Security Administrator

-2. An valid account in the JoinNow Cloud Management Portal with the a Managed Device Gateway license.
+2. A valid JoinNow Cloud Management Portal account with a Managed Device Gateway license.

-NOTE: By default, when a device, which has been enrolled through the Intune third-party CA integration, is removed from Intune, the corresponding certificates are automatically revoked in the JoinNow Management Portal.
+NOTE: By default, when a device enrolled through the Intune third-party CA integration is removed from Intune, the corresponding certificates are automatically revoked in the JoinNow Management Portal.

 Device Profiles in Microsoft Intune